OpenPPG v3.1 and v3.2 Manual

 To arm the motors for flight:

-Double click the flashing button on the top of the controller.
+Batch 2: Double click the solid red button.
 You will then hear a tone confirming the system is armed.

 To disarm/turn off: